kumahq/kuma-website/docs/docs/dev/documentation/configuration.md

 ```shell
 helm install kuma kuma/kuma --set-file controlPlace.config=cp-conf.yaml
 ```
-The value of the configmap `kuma-control plane-config` is now the content of `cp-conf.yaml`.
+The value of the configmap `kuma-control-plane-config` is now the content of `cp-conf.yaml`.

 :::
 ::: tab "Universal"